GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs-pro/modules/field-to-input/en.md

 # Field to Input

-Obtain the value of a field, manipulate it, and input it into another field, all within the same query.
+Retrieve the value of a field, manipulate it, and input it into another field, all within the same query.

 ## Description